Ongoing Service Opportunities

 Please email firstname.lastname@example.org to get on the email list!

 Programs: GiGi's Playhouse Gainesville offers purposeful, progressive, therapeutic, educational and social programs throughout the month and on the weekends at designated times.
-Check our calendar.
-We train and support all volunteers, we are in need of Program Leaders and Assistants who engage and interact with the participants and their families in purposeful activities, set up and take down materials used for the programs.
+Check out their calendar.
+They train and support all volunteers, they are in need of Program Leaders and Assistants who engage and interact with the participants and their families in purposeful activities, set up and take down materials used for the programs.

 Literacy Tutors: Interested in helping a child learn to read?
-Then our literacy program is perfect for you!
+Then the literacy program is perfect for you!
 We have specific training for tutors which include observation hours.
 Make a difference!

 Committee Members: Committee positions are open in Board of Managers, Events and our Fundraising Committee.